AbhimanyuG/qac-sample-project/README.md

 - Using HashRouter for client-side routing compatibility with GitHub Pages
 - The `homepage` field in package.json is set to `https://abhimanyug.github.io/app`
 - Environment variable `PUBLIC_URL` is set to `/app` during build
+- A `.nojekyll` file is added to prevent GitHub Pages from processing the build output with Jekyll

 ### GitHub Repository Settings